from functools import partial

 # Use explicitly provided optimizer config

-def setup_scheduler(self, trainer: Trainer, pl_module: LightningModule) -> None:
+def setup_scheduler(self, optimizer, pl_module: LightningModule) -> None:

 if self._scheduler_config is None: